Junyan-Guo/Spring2020-Project3-group4/README.md

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Shuyi Chen built and trained the Xgboost model collaborated with Xinlin Zhang.
-The entire process is developed in Python including data preposessing, train/test split, feature extraction(calculation of pairwise euclidean distances), hyperparameter tuning using gridsearch and model assessment.
+The entire process is developed in Python including data prepossessing, train/test split, feature extraction(calculation of pairwise euclidean distances), hyperparameter tuning using gridsearch and model assessment.